publisha/publisha.github.io/_papers/footnotes.md

 ### The World Wide Web

-The early concept of the internet pages and HTML was that it was possible to navigate between content through hypertext links.
+The early concept of the internet pages and HTML was that it was possible to navigate around content through hypertext links.
 The text was styled (the standard was a blue underline) to show that it was, itself an anchor, and would lead to a destination, that could be elsewhere on that page or, to another web page altogether.

-The image here shows the initial standard way to show a hypertext link
+The image here shows the initial standard way to show a hypertext link.

 [![hypertext links on a web site](/images/footnotes/image13.png)](/images/footnotes/image13.png)